Oct 23, 2022

-“It was an end-to-end an awful process,” she recalls.
+“It was an awful process,” she recalls.
 “I didn’t know where to start and there were no tips, no resources or advice on how to get my son help.”

 Now, after little more than a year in existence, Brightline is helping to meet those needs, said Irene Biscante Smith, NBC-HWC , director of coaching at the company.

 - Irene Biscante Smith